8 Ways to Reduce Anxiety Naturally

 The problem with caffeine and alcohol is they increase common symptoms of anxiety-like moodiness and the jitters.
 (Too much can also trigger insomnia which can lead to more anxiety.)
 While alcohol may help you fall asleep faster, it is taxing on your liver and disrupts your REM sleep.
 Dr. Josh Axe recommends limiting yourself to one to three alcoholic drinks per week and one cup of coffee per day.
 Those who are especially prone to anxiety should consider cutting both out altogether.

 Pro Tip: In the morning, try drinking hot water with lemon juice.
-If you love the taste of coffee, try drinking dandelion tea instead.
-It’s naturally decaffeinated, similar in flavor and it aids your digestion and liver.
+If you love the taste of coffee, try drinking dandelion tea in the afternoon instead.
+It’s naturally decaffeinated, similar in flavor to coffee and it aids your digestion and liver.
 If you still feel like you need a little caffeine, try switching to green tea instead, which has lower caffeine levels and is rich in antioxidants.

 7. Add Calming Supplements to Your Routine

 A few of my favorite supplements include Ashwagandha, Kava Root and L-Theanine.
 Along with having many other health benefits, ashwagandha stabilizes the body’s response to stress and improves focus.
-Kava root has the power to help improve mood and ease anxiety in a nonaddictive way.
+Kava root has the power to help improve mood and ease anxiety in a non-addictive way.
 L-Theanine is an amino acid found in green tea known for treating anxiety, boosting neurotransmitters such as GABA and it can help quiet the mind.
+(I’ve also personally found CBD to be really helpful for me as well.)

 8. Practice the Emotional Freedom Technique